 Direct-to-implant, or single-stage, breast reconstruction refers to the insertion of a permanent implant immediately following the mastectomy, as opposed to initially placing a tissue expander, filling it over time, and then exchanging the filled expander for the permanent implant.
-Dr. John Kim of Northwestern Plastic Surgery performs his direct-to-implant single-stage breast reconstructions at Northwestern Memorial Hospital and Prentice Women’s Hospital in downtown Chicago.
+Dr. John Kim of Northwestern Plastic Surgery performs his direct-to-implant single-stage breast reconstructions on a selective basis with very small breasted patients at Northwestern Memorial Hospital and Prentice Women’s Hospital in downtown Chicago.

 Ideal patients for this type of surgery are undergoing bilateral prophylactic (preventative) mastectomies due to a BRCA1 or BRCA2 genetic mutation and/or have a strong family history of breast cancer.
 With these patients, Dr. Kim typically encounters good preservation of the breast skin after the mastectomy, since there is no cancerous portion to excise.
 If the post-mastectomy breast skin is fairly substantial in amount and quality, Dr. Kim may opt to place the implant in conjunction with a material called acellular dermal matrix (ADM), which acts as a sling to help support and cover the newly placed implant.
 The addition of ADM to the breast also commonly allows a patient to have larger implants placed than the size of her native breasts, if she so desires.